Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Algebraic set-up: matrices and relations

-Note that part \eqref{part_psltzone} is the statement that $i$ and $j$ are not consecutive in the cyclic group $\Z/(d)$.
-Of course, it is clear that such $i$ and $j$ may be chosen if three or more elements of the list $a_0, \ldots, a_{d-1}$ are in the set $\{-1,0,1\}$.
+Note that part (1) is the statement that $i$ and $j$ are not consecutive in the cyclic group $\Z/(d)$.
+Of course, such $i$ and $j$ may be chosen if three or more elements of the list $a_0, \ldots, a_{d-1}$ are in the set $\{-1,0,1\}$.

 \begin{proof} It is well known that $\psl$ acts faithfully on the real projective line $\R\mathrm{P}^1 = \R\cup\{\infty\}$ by linear fractional transformations: